 The digital, the silent, revolution

-We love to refer to the digitisation as the digital revolution, yet, lacking the smell of gunpowder, and the streams of blood.
+We love to refer to the digitization as the digital revolution, yet, lacking the smell of gunpowder, and the streams of blood.
 We want to believe, for once change, for good, is triggered in a peaceful way.
-We have just understood the Internet being the highway for fast communication, global communities and, ultimately, the cure for all poverty, through free access to education for everyone.
-Not even mentioning the IoT, leveraging connectivity and productivity to the next level.
+We have just understood the Internet being the highway for fast communication, global communities, and, ultimately, the cure for all poverty, through free access to education for everyone.
+Not even mentioning the IoT, leveraging connectivity, and productivity to the next level.